 With 75% of server failures occurring in the top third of racks, thanks to the fluctuating temperatures (upwards of eight degrees in many cases), Hot and Cold Aisle separation is now widely regarded as one way of the most efficient ways to address the issue of increasing temperatures within data centres.

 The decision between the type of containment solution employed: Hot or Cold, within the data centre is ultimately made dependent on the size of the room, the number of cabinets, orientation of cooling and heat load amongst other things.
 Both Hot and Cold Aisle Containment can also be easily retrofitted to existing installations.

-Benefits to Aisle Containment can be experienced from day one, from significantly reduced cooling costs, increasing space utilisation/rack densities as well as greatly reducing data centre carbon footprint.
+Benefits to Aisle Containment can be experienced from day one, including significantly reducing cooling costs, increasing space utilisation/rack densities as well as greatly reducing data centre carbon footprint.

 In-house installation team